 - Download our sample grant application (PDF) to see what information you will need.

 - Submit a Letter of Inquiry through our online eGrant system.
 We'll respond within approximately 15 business days with a decision.
 If you have not accessed eGrant before, you will need to register.

 - If the Letter of Inquiry is accepted, you will be invited to complete a full application in eGrant.
 An email confirmation will be sent to you when your application has been received by the South Dakota Community Foundation.

 - The SDCF staff and board of directors will review your application.
 We will notify you of our decision within approximately 90 days after you submit your application with a decision.

 Access the eGrant portal to complete your application online.

 Funding Good Across the State

 We award a lot of grants through the South Dakota Fund to charitable organizations across South Dakota.
 As a statewide philanthropic resource, we have provided grants to nonprofit organizations in all 66 counties.
-Prior to focusing on the Coronavirus, we awarded grants in six focus areas:

 To learn more about past recipients, visit our News section.